Polytope in vertex representation (VPolytope)

 ) the backend used to solve the linear program; seedefault_lp_solver_polyhedra(N)

-A new polytope in vertex representation whose vertices are the convex hull of the sum of all possible sums of vertices of P1
+The resulting polytope in vertex representation consists of the vertices corresponding to the convex hull of the sum of all possible sums of vertices of P1

 and P2